zbyju/obsidian/3. Complex notes/Databases/TPC Benchmarks.md

 Benchmark for decision support = OLAP.
 It simulates an environment where users run ad-hoc queries on a large dataset.
 They are designed to simulate real-world decision support scenarios - aggregating, joining and sorting large volumes of data.
 It focus on read-only queries.

 Output:
-- QphH - Queries per
+- QphH - Queries per Hour
+-

 #TPC-benchmarks